 Many people living with HIV these days are on combination therapy – which combines two or more HIV drugs into a single pill or two.
 Taking lots of pills at all hours of day and night is no longer the reality.
 Treatments still have some side effects – but in most cases these can be easily managed in consultation with your HIV specialist.

 There is currently no cure for HIV.
 Being undetectable doesn’t mean that you no longer have HIV.
 It means that the amount of HIV in your body has dropped to a point where it can no longer be detected by standard viral load tests.
-It also means the risk of passing on HIV is radically reduced.
-Once you reach undetectable it doesn’t mean you’ll stay there.
+It also means there is no risk of HIV being transmitted sexually.
+Once you reach undetectable it doesn’t mean you’ll automatically stay there.
 The level of HIV in your blood can fluctuate, for example if you forget to take your pills, and regular testing is required to keep track of any changes in viral load.

 The START trial has provided important new evidence, showing that starting treatment as soon as possible after an HIV diagnosis drastically improves health outcomes.
 The study shows that treating HIV early reduces the chances of serious illnesses, such as cancer, renal failure and liver disease, by more than 50%.
-As well as this, treating early can assist in getting your viral load down to an undetectable level sooner – reducing the risk of HIV transmission.
+As well as this, treating early can assist in getting your viral load down to an undetectable level sooner – resulting in there being no risk of sexual transmission.
 Remember also, getting on treatment significantly improves your life expectancy if you are diagnosed with HIV.

 There is plenty of misleading information out there suggesting that treatment for HIV causes premature ageing.
 By keeping your immune system healthier, treatments reduce the risk of developing health conditions associated with HIV as well as significantly extending life expectancy.
 There is no reliable evidence to suggest HIV medication leads to premature ageing, or, more specifically, that it will make you look older sooner than you otherwise would.